Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 It’s common for all new mothers to have some period of doubt about their capabilities.
 They might worry about doing things right and making sure their baby is well taken care of.

 However, if you have postpartum depression, you might be afraid that you’ll be a terrible mother.
 This doubt will consume you, making you feel like you aren’t worthy or that you’re putting the baby in danger.
-In many cases, these fears and doubts aren’t true, but you’re unable to see past that.
+In most cases, these fears and doubts aren’t true, but it is hard to reason with anxious or depressive thoughts.

 Sometimes, you might not feel bonded with your baby at all.
 Some mothers describe having a baby as love at first sight, but not everyone has an instant connection with their new child.
 For many, their child might still feel foreign and new.
 Most mothers are able to get over this after some time with their baby, but if this feeling lasts for several weeks, it could be a sign that you’re experiencing postpartum depression.